AllonKleinLab/SPRING/README.md

 2. Start a local server by entering  `python -m SimpleHTTPServer 8000 &`
 3. Go to the following URL, which must be modified with the name of your project <a href="">http://localhost:8000/springViewer.html?PATH_TO_YOUR_PROJECT_DIRECTORY</a>.

+#### Create your own project ####

+The SPRING project directory must contain files with stereotyped names and formats.
+Python funtions are provided to create these files (see "Python helper functions documentation" below).
+We also provide matlab code to write these files (see "Matlab helper functions documentation" below).
+Here is a guide to the file names and formats: